 Shashank Sule

-I’m Shashank and I am a fourth-year PhD student in the Applied Mathematics, Applied Statistics and Scientific Computation program at the University of Maryland, College Park.
+I’m Shashank and I am a fifth-year PhD student in the Applied Mathematics, Applied Statistics and Scientific Computation program at the University of Maryland, College Park.
 I am jointly advised by Dr. Wojciech Czaja and Dr. Maria Cameron.
-I am interested in applied harmonic analysis, machine learning, and spectral graph theory with applications to rare event modeling in molecular dynamics and inverse problems in MRI.
+I am interested in applied harmonic analysis, machine learning, and spectral graph theory with applications to rare event modeling in molecular dynamics and signal processing.
 Before Maryland, I graduated from Amherst College with a degree in mathematics.

 Find my latest CV or email me at ssule25[at]umd[dot]edu.